maskegger/guide/index.md

 run "$DROPBOX/stata_profile.do"
 ```

-This file contains settings specific to my computer, such as the location of Dropbox and my *R* installation.
+This file contains settings specific to my local computer, namely the location of Dropbox and my *R* installation.
 I could define my project directories here.
 But instead, I store those in **$DROPBOX/stata_profile.do**, along with any other settings that are common across my computers:
 ```stata
 set varabbrev off
 global MyProject "$DROPBOX/my-project/MyProject"